futtta/autoptimize/readme.txt

 * fixed stupid typo in config/delayed.php which broke things badly (april fools-wise); strpos instead of str_pos as reported by Takahiro.

 = 1.6.0 =
 * You can now specify scripts that should not be Autoptimized in the admin page.
-Just add the names (or part of the path) of the scripts in a comma-seperated list and that JavaScript-file will remain untouched by Autoptimize.
+Just add the names (or part of the path) of the scripts in a comma-separated list and that JavaScript-file will remain untouched by Autoptimize.
 * Added support for ETag and LastModified (essentially for a better pagespeed score, as the files are explicitely cacheable for 1 year)
 * Autoptimizing for logged in users is enabled again
 * Autoptimize now creates an index.html in wp-content/cache/autoptimize to prevent snooping (as [proposed by Chris](http://blog.futtta.be/2013/01/07/adopting-an-oss-orphan-autoptimize/#li-comment-36292))